 This is a “here-and-now” experience with others aimed at helping people to deepen their self-awareness and insight into patterns in their relationships.
 In verbalizing thoughts and feelings about themselves and others in the moment, members increase their capacity for authentic connection, and are able to try out new behaviors and ways of relating in a safe interpersonal environment.
 Group members provide support for one another as they move through challenges in group and in life.

-Members should have some experience (at least a year) in individual psychodynamic therapy.
+Members should have some experience (at least two years) in individual psychodynamic therapy.
 Prior to joining the group, potential members will meet with me at least once to assess fit; the assessment is free of charge.

 Melissa Walker is a psychotherapist practicing with individuals, couples, and groups.
 Many people working with Melissa struggle with depression or anxiety.
 They may have trouble finding or holding on to meaningful connections with others, uncertainties about their career or life path, creative blocks, difficulty navigating major life transitions, or they may have too much (or not enough!) conflict with others.
 Melissa is particularly skilled at working with those who have endured challenging dynamics in their family lives, and also has expertise in working with adults who were adopted in infancy or childhood.